keybase/client/shared/docs/react-native/profiling.md

 Run this a couple of times to get the starting number that you're going to try to improve.

+I can use the dev build for debugging/analyzing, but when I've made my fix, I'll switch it back to the release version and time `TTI_COMPLETE` to see how it compares with the control case.

 ### Investigating slowdowns

+For this, I've switched to a dev build.
 I enabled RN's systrace with the method listed above. as soon as I did this I saw the culprits.
 We load most of the app at startup before we can even make a single engine call.
 Our current routing